Holiday Pay 101: What Employers Need to Know

 5 holiday pay policy best practices

-Developing a thorough and easy-to-understand holiday pay policy reinforces your business’s employee value proposition and helps prevent confusion or potential legal issues.
+Developing a thorough and easy-to-understand holiday pay policy reinforces your employee value proposition and helps prevent confusion or potential legal issues.
 Keep these tips in mind to craft a comprehensive, equitable holiday policy:

 1. Be specific

-In your employee handbook, it’s critical to spell out the conditions under which employees are eligible or ineligible for paid holidays.
+In your employee handbook, it’s important to spell out the conditions under which employees are eligible or ineligible for paid holidays.
 For instance, some employers may specify that employees must work at least 20 hours per week or be in good standing with the company to be eligible for holiday pay.

 2. Include protocols for both exempt and non-exempt employees